adam12/ruby-html-elements/README.md

 ## Using regular expressions

-Using a regular expression to parse HTML runs the risk of summoning Zalgo, but for simple scenarios it might be OK.
+Using a regular expression to parse HTML runs the risk of summoning [Zalgo][zalgo], but for simple scenarios it might be OK.

 This is how it's done in Laravel's [Blade][blade].
 I'm not a huge fan of the approach (especially of the regular expressions in Blade) but if the expression is simple enough to understand it's OK.